-Richard A. Ergo has over 30 years of experience in representing clients across the United States and around the world in matters ranging from commercial disputes, unfair business practices, products liability, business litigation and general business advice.
+Richard A. Ergo has over 30 years of experience in representing clients across the United States and around the world in matters ranging from commercial disputes, unfair business practices, products liability defense, business litigation and general business advice.
 His representation of product manufacturers includes handling a variety of commercial litigation, drafting and reviewing contracts and interfacing with the Consumer Product Safety Commission on product recalls and safety notifications.

 Mr. Ergo began his practice in the Los Angeles and San Francisco offices of Adams, Duque & Hazeltine.
 In 1985, he became one of the founding attorneys of Bowles & Verna, LLP.
 He holds the highest rating of “A.V.” from the Martindale Hubbell Law Directory.
 He was selected in 2013 and 2014 to the California Super Lawyers list.